siyuan-bruce/siyuan-bruce.github.io/_posts/2021-10-02-Mathmatical-Background.md

 ![Image](/assets/images/posts/Mathmatical-Background/ComplexNumber.png "Image@512x512"){:width="512px"}

 Two Common Ways to Represent Complex Numbers.
 In the Cartesian representation, x and y are the horizontal (real) and vertical (imaginary) components.
-In the polar representation, r is the radius, $\theta$ and is the angle made with the x axis.
+In the polar representation, r is the radius, $$$\theta$$ and is the angle made with the x axis.
 In each case, it takes two real numbers to represent a single complex number.

-where $x$ and $y$ are real and $i^{2}=-1$ .
+where $$x$$ and $$y$$ are real and $$i^{2}=-1$$ .
 Complex numbers can be added, multiplied, and divided by the standard rules of arithmetic.
-They can be visualized as points on the complex plane with coordinates $x, y$ .
+They can be visualized as points on the complex plane with coordinates $$x, y$$ .
 They can also be represented in polar coordinates:

 $$
 z=r e^{i \theta}=r(\cos \theta+i \sin \theta) .